Texas Administrative Code

 (viii) Specialized.

 (C) Change of Vehicle Authorization.
-To change an authorization to a different level the provider shall submit a request with appropriate documentation to the department verifying the provider's ability to perform at the requested level.
-A fee of $30 shall be required for each new authorization requested.
-The provider shall allow sufficient time for the department to verify the documentation and conduct necessary inspections before implementing service at the requested authorization level.
+To change an authorization to a different level, the provider must submit a request with appropriate documentation to the department verifying the provider's ability to perform at the requested level.
+A $30 fee is required for each new authorization requested.
+The provider must not operate a vehicle until authorized by the department.

 (D) Vehicle Authorizations are not required to be specific to particular vehicles and may be interchangeably placed in other vehicles as necessary.
-The original Vehicle Authorization for the appropriate level of service shall be prominently displayed in the patient compartment of each vehicle:
+The original Vehicle Authorization for the appropriate level of service must be prominently displayed in the patient compartment of each vehicle.

 (E) Vehicle Authorizations are not transferable between providers.